rsa3698/AngularRoutingFormsPipes/README.md

 6. Create Custom Validations for the reactive Forms in the Angular.
 7. Create a Custom Asynchronous Validator in the Reactive Forms - Angular
 8. Explore StatusChanges, ValueChanges, SetValue, PatchValue, and reset in Reactive Forms - Angular

+Pipes

+1. Pipes in Angular.
+Chaining Multiple Pipes, parameterized Pipes in the Angular.
+2. Create a custom Pipe and pass parameters to the Pipe in Angular using Transform method - Angular
+3. Creating Filter Pipe in the Angular.
+Filter the list of data with search string in Angular.
+4. Pure and Impure Pipes.
+Difference between the pure pipe and impure pipe in the Angular.
+5. Understanding the async (Asynchronous) Pipe.
+How to use Async Pipe in the Angular.